-Note 3: For military temperature range, consult the factory.
+Note 3: For military temperature range parts or for the LTC692 and LTC693, consult the factory.

 Note 4: The output pins of BATT ON, LOW LINE, PFO, WDO, RESET and RESET have weak internal pull-ups of typically 3μA.
 However, external pull-up resistors may be used when higher speed is required.